acorn-technology/python-lab/Lab3-Modules/README.md

 So how do we fix this?

 1. We could in another scenario modify our folder structure so it better fits Python's import behaviour. _This is very likely what you would like to do in a real scenario._
-2. We could add the `Lab3-Modules` as a path to be search for modules (either by modifying environment variable `PYTHONPATH` or in runtime by modifying [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path)). _This is generaly not a very good idea._
+2. We could add the `Lab3-Modules` as a path to be search for modules (either by modifying environment variable `PYTHONPATH` or in runtime by modifying [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path)). _This is generally not a very good idea._
-3. We can instead of running a script tell python to run a module (e.g. `python -m Lab3-Modules.Mattias.game.py`). _This is what we will do this time._
+3. Instead of running a script, we can tell Python to run a module (e.g. `python -m Lab3-Modules.Mattias.game.py`). _This is what we will do this time._

 ## 2 Classes